Skip to main content

 1. To rebuild the backend and frontend, run make install_frontend && make build_frontend && make install_backend && uv run langflow run --port 7860.

 2. Refresh the frontend application.
-Your new bundle called DarthVader is available in the sidebar.
+Your new bundle called DarthVader is available in the Components menu in the visual editor.

 Search